Traditional Japanese Bamboo

 Feature Fountain (shishi-odoshi)

-This is modeled on a traditional “shishi-odoshi” that in Japan enhances a pebble water garden planted with grasses, bamboo, and suitable shrubs.
-There is nothing to stop you from erecting it so that the water from the bamboo pipes flows into an appropriately designed koi pond.
-The green color of bamboo will fade to a characteristic golden brown as it dries, creating a natural effect that complements the simple elements and shapes of this delightful bamboo-feature fountain.
+This is modeled on a traditional “shishi-odoshi” that in Japan enhances a pebble water garden planted with grasses, bamboo and suitable shrubs.
+There is nothing to stop you erecting it so that the water from the bamboo pipes flows into an appropriately designed koi pond.
+The green color of bamboo will fade to a characteristic golden brown as it dries, creating a natural effect that complements the simple elements and shapes of this delightful bamboo feature fountain.

 Materials